-MAKE SELF-CARE A DAILY ROUTINE IN 2019
+MAKE SELF-CARE A DAILY ROUTINE

 “We need to do a better job of putting ourselves higher on our own to do list” – Michelle Obama

-Do you want to know how to make self- care a daily routine in 2019?
+Do you want to know how to make self- care a daily routine?
 Are you ready to commit to self- care being a part of your well being and emotional growth?
 Struggling with symptoms from menopause?
 Self-care is any activity that we do deliberately in order to take care of our mental, emotional, and physical health.
 Many times this much needed concept is something we very often overlook.
 Good self-care is key to improved mood and reduced anxiety.
 It’s also key to a good relationship with oneself and others.
 Self-care matters because when we show up for ourselves, we have the energy and the motivation to show up for others in need.

 Check out these simple ways on how to get started with your daily self- care routine.